FloatingArrayDesign/MoorDyn/docs/structure.rst

 Nodes).
 A Point has three degrees of freedom and can have any number of Lines attached to it.
 There are three types of Points:

-- **Fixed/Anchor/Body**: their location is fixed to an XYZ coordinate (stationary) or a Body object.
-  They can be used as anchor points or to attach mooring Lines to a Body.
+- **Fixed/Anchor/Body**: their location is fixed to an XYZ coordinate (stationary) or a XYZ coordinate in the Body reference frame.
+They can be used as anchor points or to attach mooring lines to a Body.
 - **Coupled/Fairlead/Vessel**: they move under the control of the driver program/script.
   They can be used as fairlead points when the platform is modeled externally.
   See :ref:`the coupling documentation <coupling>`.